freegyes/MakingItRealm/CONTRIBUTING.md

 # Contributing to the Making It Realm

-Thank you for taking the time to contribute! 🤗
+First of all, thank you for taking the time to contribute! 🤗

 The following is a set of guidelines for contributing to the [Making It Realm](https://www.makingitrealm.space/), both as a creator and as a developer.
-These are mostly guidelines, not rules.
+These are mostly guidelines, not strict rules.
 Use your best judgment, and feel free to propose changes to this document.

 ## Code of Conduct